uwsampa/sampa-public/wax2015/program.md

 **11:30--noon:** Lightning talks

 Each speaker gets 60 seconds to present and 60 seconds for questions.
-Any time left over at the end will be for large-group discussion and more questions for the speakers.
+We will use any time left over at the end for ad-hoc slide-free talks, large-group discussion, and more questions for the speakers.

 <!-- lightning -->